The Life Insurance Debate

 The debate still goes on, that is which strategy is better for life insurance; to buy cheaper term life insurance or more expensive cash-value insurance.
 More pressing yet, do you even need life insurance?
 These are the questions people want answered at some point in their life.

 The original purpose of life insurance was to protect people who had not had a chance to build up their financial portfolio, and wanted to protect their dependents from the loss of income due to the early or unexpected death of the family's provider.
 If the person earning the main source of income lived into middle age and had accumulated enough assets to carry their remaining dependents through the hardship of a future loss, the family would then terminate their insurance policy.

 But today, about 30 percent of all life insurance policyholders are single people with no dependents.
 If you have a family, life insurance is an important part of your total financial plan.

 There are some exceptions though.
 There is probably no need for you to have life insurance if you fall into any of the categories listed below:

 - single with no dependents

-- non-working spouse with no dependents - a child
+- non-working spouse with no dependents

 - retired and living off investments or a retirement income